-We spoke to chefs and nutritionists about their favorite meal delivery services that offer prepared meal plans and compiled a list of their recommendations below along with pricing, serving size and plan details.
+We spoke to chefs and nutritionists about their favorite prepared meal delivery services and compiled a list of their recommendations below along with pricing, serving size and plan details.
 We also listed a few Select staff favorites to consider.

 We talked to experts about their favorite prepared meal delivery services, including options for certain dietary restrictions like gluten-free and vegetarian, and highlighted their recommendations below across budgets and diets.
 All the meal delivery services below offer single-serve ready-to-eat meals, with some offering additional meal kit options, too.